Executive Program · 2026 Cohort 1

 This program is not

-• A theory-heavy academic seminar with extensive readings
+• A theory-heavy academic seminar with grades

-• A forum for open-ended debate without synthesis
+• An open-ended debate forum without synthesis

 This program is

-• Designed for senior professionals and decision-support roles
+• Designed for professionals who brief leaders

 Program Leadership & Faculty